chartchuo/dart-nats/README.md

 A lightweight, high-performance Dart client library for the [NATS](https://nats.io) messaging system.
 Designed specifically for use with **Dart** and **Flutter** applications.

-> [!NOTE]
-> **Good news—this repository is active and maintained again!** To help us move fast and keep maintenance overhead light, we're using AI assistants to help write code, document features, and write tests.
-Currently, we're building out exciting new features like NATS JetStream, Key-Value, and Object Stores, and keeping updated with the latest Dart SDK.

----

 ## 📖 Introduction & Core Concepts